benr96/Assignment_1/README.md

 ### Login

 This page is shown when the system is locked.
-It has preset text in the login credentials and won't let you through to any other screen until it login button has been pressed.
-If you click a menu option when is locked an error sound will play and the login menu will flash.
+It has preset text in the login credentials and won't let you through to any other screen until the login button has been pressed.
+If you click a menu option when it is locked an error sound will play and the login menu will flash.
 ![Sketch](http://i.imgur.com/sdjvFzI.jpg)

 ### Transition

 This handles the loading screen.
 It fades the login screen out, fades the rotating logo in.
-When complete it automatically goes to Report summary.
+When complete it automatically goes to Report Summary.

 ### Report Summary